 $API_KEY

-with your Streambird API Key. - Replace
+with your Streambird API Key.$USER_ID

-To build the application, developers will need to install the following dependencies:
+with your user ID.To build the application, developers will need to install the following dependencies:

 ethers